rscode999/stepperfx/rules.md

     <Container/>

-The FXML defining individual GUI elements must be separated by one new line.
+The FXML defining individual JavaFX elements must be separated by one new line.
-Attributes, such as `Font`, should not be separated by newlines.
+Attributes of JavaFX objects, such as `Font`, should not be separated by newlines.
-Example:
+Example (notice the line spacing between the two ExampleObjects):

     <Container>
         <ExampleObject option1=... option2=...>